How Awards are Determined

 The financial aid process strives to provide students with enough aid to meet their calculated financial need, but this is often not possible because of limited federal, state, and institutional funds.
 When we award need-based aid, we also consider your other scholarships, grants, and educational benefits.

-Your Cost of Attendance (COA) Budget is an estimate of your educational and living expenses for one academic year (Fall & Spring Terms).
-It includes estimates of Direct Costs and Indirect Expenses.
+Cost of Attendance Budgets are an estimate of your educational and living expenses for one academic year (Fall & Spring Terms).
+They include estimates of Direct Costs and Indirect Expenses.

-• Direct Costs: Tuition, fees, on-campus room and board charges
+• Direct Costs: Tuition and other mandatory fees, on-campus housing and meal plan charges

 • Indirect Expenses: Books and supplies, personal and transportation expenses, and off campus room and board costs